Nutritionist Offers Nutrition & Healthy Eating Tips

 30. Eat oatmeal in the morning because it is high in fibre and takes longer to digest.
 This keeps you full for longer, allowing you to resist drive-through pit stops on the way to work.

-31. Raw onions and garlic can be hard to digest for some people.
+31. Raw onions and garlic can be two difficult to digest foods, at least for some people.

-33. Limit the consumption of gluten if plagued by digestive problems because it can act as an inflammatory agent in some.
+33. Try limiting the consumption of gluten, if plagued by digestive problems because gluten can act as an inflammatory agent in some.
+This is precisely why many anti-inflammatory diets call for its reduction.

 34. Avoid whey if you have a sensitivity to dairy.
 It can cause digestive discomfort.